-Resilient companies are rigorous when it comes to cross-subsidization between products and business units, with a strict discipline to axe the unprofitable.
-There may be strategic cases where they decide to go in at a loss with some customers or products, but they ensure the whole package is net positive and comes with a beautiful bottom line.
+There may be strategic cases where they decide to go in at a loss with some customers or products.
+But they ensure the whole package is net positive and comes with a beautiful bottom line.
 Not every product or customer can be strategic.
-Only maintain those on a clear pathway to profitability
+Only maintain those on a clear pathway to profitability.

 How to turn one-time customers into loyal ones

 Albert Einstein was asked to name the most powerful force in the universe.
 He thought for a minute, and then replied.
 “Compound interest is the eighth wonder of the world.
 He who understands it, earns it; he who doesn’t, pays it.”

 It is certainly true that compound growth is one of the most powerful forces that a business can harness.
 However, many companies find themselves on the wrong side of the equation.

 They are unable to bring customers back or get more money from their existing customers.
 Eventually, they find themselves in a position where they must acquire and acquire to acquire.
 They're constantly bailing water on their metaphorical ship at sea.

 In contrast, the companies that benefit from compound growth have positive net retention.
 It means that every year the same group of customers generates more and more income.
 These businesses can shut their doors to any new customers and not only be profitable, but also grow.

 Now, you may say that's only true for tech companies, subscriptions, and SaaS.
 But there are many businesses with repeat customers.
 Think about fast-moving consumer goods.
 Even if purchases are transactional in nature, a customer loyalty orientation can generate recurring revenue.